-One option for this practicum is print journalism; students have the opportunity to publish the student newspaper, The Observer.
-Another option is broadcast journalism; students have the opportunity to produce programs for the student television channel, WNHC TV-8.
+The option for this practicum is print journalism; students have the opportunity to publish the student newspaper, The Observer.
 Students interested in receiving credits for this practicum must present portfolios of their work.
-Credits are assigned by the executive boards and faculty advisers of the newspaper and of the television channel.
-Prerequisite: All credits are validated by The Observer editorial board and the faculty advisor.
+Credits are assigned by the editorial board and faculty advisor of the newspaper.
+Prerequisite: All credits are validated by The Observer editorial board and faculty advisor.
 Offered every year.